SomeAnnoyingGuy/JGOLAD/README.md

 > 'Corpse' cells support (up to 50, these guys exist in rules like the Star Wars life)

-> Save and Load boards using the Java Serializable format for sharing
+> Save and Load boards using the Java Serializable (SER) format for sharing, as well as more human readable PNG files

 > Crappy but useful controls